 JFET Breakdown

-- In the above graph, you can see that breakdown exits at point C when the current ID starts to increase very fastly with increment in voltage VDS.
+- In the above graph, you can see that the breakdown exits at point C when the current ID starts to increase very fastly with an increment in voltage VDS.

-- The junction field-effect transistor action which generates the drain characteristic curve to the value of breakdown for voltage VGS is equal to zero is explained in below figure.
+- The junction field-effect transistor action that generates the drain characteristic curve to the value of breakdown for voltage VGS is equal to zero is explained in below figure.

 VGS Controls ID